School Health Insurance

 A: The insurance plan will cover you for any illness or Injury which occurs out of state.
 You must follow the same procedures in filing a claim as if it had happened in Rhode Island.

 Q: How do I get an I.D.
 Card?
 A: The school will be sending University Health Plans a list of all students enrolled in the insurance plan.
-University Health Plans will be issuing I.D.
-Cards to those students who are insured under the school sponsored plan.
+University Health Plans will provide that list to Consolidated Health Plans who will send out an email to each student with instructions to access and print a PDF copy of their member I.D.
+Card.
 You may also download a PDF of your insurance ID Card by visiting www.consolidatedhealthplan.com, and selecting Rhode Island College from the menu.

 Q: If I have a specific question about coverage who can I call?